edgio-docs/edgio-docs/src/guides/v7/logs/rtld/log_data_verification.md

 The **Log Delivery Performance** page indicates the total number of log delivery attempts.
 It also provides a donut graph for successful and failed log delivery attempts for up to the last 30 days.

 <Callout type="info">

   RTLD automatically retries log delivery after a failed attempt.
-As a result, failed log delivery attempts does not necessarily mean that the corresponding log data was not eventually delivered.
-Find out if there are missing log files by [manually checking for gaps in the sequence number](#checking-for-sequence-number-gaps) reported by each Real-Time Log Delivery software agent.
+As a result, failed log delivery attempts do not necessarily mean that a RTLD software agent was unable to eventually deliver the corresponding log data.
+Find out if there are missing log files by [manually checking for gaps in the sequence number](#checking-for-sequence-number-gaps) reported by each RTLD software agent.

 </Callout>